 HELP debts are managed by the Australian Taxation Office (ATO).
-Therefore, for specific information on your HELP debt you will need to contact the ATO on 13 28 61.
-You can phone the ATO at any time during the year to request a HELP account information statement to get the balance of your account.
+Please contact the ATO on 13 28 61 to find out the balance of your HELP debt.
 Be sure to have your tax file number (TFN) handy when you call.
 The ATO will ask you for it for security purposes before they disclose any personal information to you.Return to top

 When do I have to repay my HELP debt?